Online Courses

 Even with all the hype there are misconceptions about what a business plan should or shouldn’t be.
 The poor old business plan is expected to do a lot for business owners.
 It’s little wonder that some people doubt the validity of the exercise.
 Here is what a business plan is not:

 1. A Business Plan is Not a Tome.
 I’ve seen business plans ranging from a couple pages to over 200.
 Rarely should a business plan be more than 20 pages plus attachments; shorter is even better.
 If lifting the printed version of your business plan leads to a herniated disc in your lower lumbar region, or if it takes any more than 4 guys to carry it into your banker’s office, you’re probably overachieving.
 Wordy tomes are never read.
-The people who have to read the plans and make decisions are usually . . .Continue reading What Business Planning Is Not
+The people who have to read the plans and make decisions are usually very busy.
+They will appreciate your efforts to keep the plan clear, simple and succinct.

 Ways to Put the Spurs To Your One-Legged Pony